andreidobrinski/testing-js-course-kcd/06-react-testing-library-course-main/notes.md

 - can rerender new props
 - renders to the exact same container as the original UI
 - allows to test situations where props are updated

+queryByRole

+- will return null if element isn't rendered
+- used for testing `expect(queryByRole('role)).toBeNull()`
+- queries with get, like `getByRole` will throw an error if the element isn't rendered